smoralb/race-control-tv/README.md

 first before any code change and try to describe what you want to do as detailed as possible so we can chat on the issue and see if this is something we want to onboard or not, be in mind also that we do not work in this app full time, so the features have to be very well tested, so everyone can enjoy the races.

+Also be in mind that the code of the app needs an extensive refactor.

 ## Screenshots